Individuals who have been victims of childhood abuse can continue to suffer well past the cessation of the abuse.

 Developing post-traumatic stress symptoms

 Childhood abuse can take many different forms, including physical abuse (hitting and physical violence), emotional abuse (bullying, berating and demeaning a person), sexual abuse (involvement of a child in sexual activity, exploited by a person in position of power, including non-contact abuse) and neglect (failure to provide minimum duty of care).
 Abuse can range from a one-off incident, to multiple occurrences over the course of many years.
 Every case of childhood abuse is a serious violation of human rights and is a transgression of trust, duty of care and power by perpetrators.

 At Strategic Psychology we have trained and experienced psychologists who are able to discuss your experiences with childhood abuse, help you to understand what you experienced and how these experiences may be affecting you in your life right now.
 Through understanding, awareness and self-compassion, it is possible to move forward from the experiences of childhood abuse and accompanying negative emotions to live a meaningful and enriching life.

 Match with a Psychologist

 Steps you can take

-Contact us at Strategic Psychology via phone, email or drop in to our office to make an appointment to see a psychologist if you have concerns about some of your earlier experiences and feel as if your victimisation is impacting on your ability to live a healthy and meaningful life.
+Contact us at Strategic Psychology via phone, email or drop in to our office to make an appointment to see a psychologist if your past experiences are impacting on your ability to live a healthy and meaningful life.

 All forms of childhood abuse are crimes under Australian Law.
-As part of professional, ethical conduct, your psychologist may be bound by Mandatory Reporting laws to support the ongoing safety of all children.
+As part of professional and ethical conduct, your psychologist is bound by Mandatory Reporting laws to support the ongoing safety of all children.